 - a.
-The Company borrowed, and repaid in full, 500,000 Argentine Pesos (approximately \$72,539) plus accrued interest and related expenses of 9,293 Argentine Pesos (approximately \$1,348) to Compañía de Tierras Sud Argentino S.A., an insider and control person of the Company. - b.
-A total of \$84,000 was charged by Carlos Massa, the CEO of the Company. - c.
-A total salary of \$37,123 and a bonus payment of \$3,067 was charged by Ramiro Massa, an individual related to the Company's CEO, for financial and operational management services in his role as Controller of the Company's subsidiary MSA. - c.
-A total of \$35,853 of accounting and regulatory compliance fees and \$18,000 of CFO fees was charged by Forbes Andersen LLP, an accounting firm in which Paul Andersen, the Company's CFO, is a partner. - d.
-A total of \$60,000 of professional fees and \$22,103 of exploration expenses were charged by Howard Coates, the Company's Vice-President (Exploration). - e.
-The amount of stock-based compensation expense for the year ended December 31, 2014 related to stock options granted to key members of management was \$51,238.
+A total of \$35,000 was charged by Carlos Massa, the CEO of the Company. - c.
+A total salary of \$20,797 was charged by Ramiro Massa, an individual related to the Company's CEO, for financial and operational management services in his role as Controller of the Company's subsidiary MSA. - c.
+A total of \$9,500 of accounting and regulatory compliance fees and \$5,250 of CFO fees were charged by Forbes Andersen LLP, an accounting firm in which Paul Andersen, the Company's CFO, is a partner. - d.
+A total of \$21,000 of professional fees and \$730 of exploration expenses were charged by Howard Coates, the Company's Vice-President (Exploration). - e.
+The amount of stock-based compensation expense for the three month period ended March 31, 2015 related to stock options granted to key members of management was \$13,981.